-A slight detour from Da Lat, if you feel fit enough for a 5-hour ride on a bus, head to Buon Don Tourism Complex in Buon Ma Thuot City, Dak Lak Province to mingle with the ethnic community there and visit the busy local markets.
-Grilled pork or chicken served with bamboo cooked rice (com lam) or Dak Lak red noodles are also praised by lots of travelers.
+A slight detour from Da Lat, if you feel fit enough for a 5-hour ride on a bus, head to Buon Don Tourism Complex in Buon Ma Thuot City, Dak Lak Province, to mingle with the ethnic community there and visit the busy local markets.
+Grilled pork or chicken served with bamboo-cooked rice (com lam) or lots of travelers also praise Dak Lak red noodles.

 From Da Lat, you can reach Nha Trang in 4 hours.
 There are several bus lines, but one of the most popular choices is Phuong Trang or FUTA Bus Lines.

 Although there is a myriad of beach cities along the central coast, Nha Trang is the first name locals would think of when it comes to a coastal city.
 Its beaches are pristine with developed tourism services and surrounded by state-of-the-art resorts.
 Besides natural sights, cultural and religious sites are also a must-visit here, while fish noodles and grilled beef are the real deal for foodies.